xiix0/scam/README.md

-A visit to a strange place will bring fresh work.
+A horse!
+A horse!
+My kingdom for a horse!
+		-- Wm.
+Shakespeare, "Richard III"